Saasufy/saasufy-components/README.md

 Supports pagination by allowing you to specify custom buttons or links to navigate between pages.
 Can also perform basic CRUD operations such as deleting or creating records.

+### collection-reducer

+Similar to the `collection-browser` component but designed to render collections in combined format.
+For example, to combine values from multiple records into a single item.
+A common use case is to extract and combine values from a specific field to pass to other child components via their attributes.

 ### model-input

 Used for displaying and editing a field of a model instance in real time.